-Robinson Equestrian offers weekly lessons with their four highly qualified trainers.
+Robinson Equestrian offers weekly lessons with their three highly qualified trainers.
 Kelsey Lesh, head trainer at Robinson Equestrian, specializes in preparing horses and riders to compete in the hunter/jumper arenas as well as services those who wish to learn how to trail ride in western tack.
 Her training focuses on relationship building between horse and rider as well as teaching her students to be smart and safe around horses.
 Working from the ground up, her students build confidence and skills that will carry them in any direction they wish to go.
-Kelsey is currently accepting new clients who own or lease a horse or are interested in joining our show team.
+Kelsey is currently accepting new clients who own or lease a horse or are interested in joining our show team based on availability.

 Mady Schube is the assistant trainer at Robinson Equestrian.
 Mady specializes in teaching the basics of riding and getting students started in the show ring.
 She believes in addressing each student as an individual and catering each lesson to suit the student's needs while having a strong focus on safety.
-Mady is currently accepting new students of all riding levels and abilities based on availability.
+Mady is accepting new students of all riding levels and abilities based on availability.

 Robinson Equestrian offers lessons on both our school horses or your own horse.
 Beginners start on the ground and learn the basics of grooming, tacking up, and basic horse care in conjunction with their time in the saddle.
 Lessons start for children 5 years of age and up.
 Adults of all skill levels are welcome as well!

 Standalone Lessons – Standalone lesson prices are for those who are just starting to ride or cannot commit to a set day and time for a lesson each week.
 Lessons are paid for at the beginning of each lesson.